-Breathing is controlled through the respiratory centre which is formed by a group of nerves in the medulla, the respiratory rhythmicity centre, which controls respiratory pattern (i.e., rate and depth of breathing).
-An individual can override this when doing activities such as talking, singing, etc. Chemoreceptors within the body respond to changes in the partial pressure of Oxygen and Carbon Dioxide (PO2, Carbon dioxide (PCO2), and blood acidity.
+Breathing is controlled through the respiratory centre which is formed by a group of nerves in the medulla.
+Rate and depth of breathing is manged autonomically in this respiratory rhythmicity centre to ensure adequate supply of Oxygen and removal of Carbon Dioxide as per the body’s needs.
+Chemoreceptors within the body respond to changes in the partial pressure of Oxygen (PO2), Carbon Dioxide (PCO2), and blood acidity.
 If there are slight changes in the partial pressures or acidity levels, this informs the respiratory centre, and signals are sent to alter the respiratory rate.
-For example, an increased respiratory rate allows for more oxygen supply and removal of carbon dioxide, allowing the balance of partial pressures and acidity to return to normal.
+For example, if CO2 and acidity is rising, chemoreceptors will detect this, sending a signal for an increased respiratory rate.
+The increased respiratory rate allows for more oxygen supply and removal of carbon dioxide, allowing the balance of partial pressures and acidity to return to normal.

 Inspiration occurs through the Diaphragm and External Intercostal muscles contracting.
 This increases the space within the lungs, decreasing atmospheric pressure.
 Air flows into the lungs as the atmospheric pressure tries to normalise within the larger space, bringing in Oxygen.
 On expiration, the Diaphragm and Intercostal muscles relax, causing the lungs to recoil.
 This increases atmospheric pressure within the lungs, forcing air out.
-On normal inspiration, the Tidal Volume (TV (amount of air passing into and out of the lungs during rest)) is around 500 ml.
+On normal inspiration around 500 ml of air passes in and out of the lungs.
+This is known as Tidal Volume (TV).

 Through this finely balanced process of respiratory control within the Medulla involving Chemoreceptors measuring blood acidity and PO2/PCO2, and the response of increased respirations through contraction and relaxation of the Diaphragm and Intercostal muscles, homeostasis can be maintained and the body’s requirements met.